 By [\citenum{cmCourseMinSurface}, Theorem 7.3, Lemma 6.13] or [\citenum{fhsLeastAreaImmersion}, Lemma 1.4], the local geometry of the minimal surface intersecting $\Pi$ can be described using classical models of non transverse intersection, which looks like $z=\tn{Re}(x+iy)^n$ intersecting $z=0$, resulting an $n$-prongs.
 Near $p$, there are some numbers $>1$ of parts of the minimal surface that are larger than $z=0$ (the tangent geodesic plane).

-We can draw two small open balls $B_1, B_2$ in the two parts that are away from the self-intersection locus.
-Here we also require that $B_1, B_2$ are supported in a small neighborhood $U$ of $p$, so that $U$ is away from the self-intersection locus.
+We can draw two small open balls $B_1, B_2$ supported in a small neighborhood $U$ of $p$, so that $U$ is away from the self-intersection locus.
 See \Cref{Non essential intersections between closed geodesic and least area surfaces}.
 The set of geodesics which pass through $B_1$ and $B_2$ in $M$ contains an open subset.
 By [\citenum{khModernDynamics}, Theorem 17.6.2, Corollary 6.4.20], the collection of closed geodesics is a dense subset of the unit tangent bundle of $M$.
 Hence, there is a closed geodesic $\gamma$ in $M$ which passes through $B_1$ and $B_2$.
 Then the geodesic $\gamma$ intersects the least area surface $S$ at two points which are non essential intersections, and can be removed after applying a homotopy to $\gamma$. \end{proof}